cvat-ai/cvat/site/content/en/docs/contributing/running-tests.md

    ```

    Please check the [SDK developer guide](/docs/api_sdk/sdk/developer-guide)
-   to install it for local development and to run tests.
+   to install `cvat-sdk` and `cvat-cli` packages for local development and to run tests.

 **Running tests**